 You want the item to be inherently valuable and also broadly desired, to maximize the reach of your contest.

 When you're adding ways to earn extra entries, it's important to do it right.
 Here's what I've seen to be effective for each type of entry.

-This is where we killed it with my client’s contest.
-The question we asked was, “What new designs would you like to see come out of our store?” which is basically free market research.
-We got over 600 answers and quickly organized them into categories.
-The best part about this is that PunchTab adds the name and email of the people that answer the questions, so you can add each product request column to it’s own list in your ESP of choice and mail out to them once you create the product.
-We’re still waiting on our designs, but expect very high conversions when we inevitably email out to this list.
+I got over 2,200 answers and quickly organized them into categories.
+The best part about this is that Gleam.io adds the name and email of the people that answer the questions, so you can add each product request column to it's own list in your email service provider of choice and mail out to them once you create the content.

 Ordering Your Extra Entries